carpentries-lab/metagenomics-analysis/_episodes/08-taxonomic.md

 > {: .solution}
 {: .challenge}

+## Taxonomic assignation of metagenomic reads

 As we have learned, taxonomic assignation can be attempted before the assembly process.
 In this case we would use FASTQ files as inputs, which would be `JP4D_R1.trim.fastq.gz` and `JP4D_R2.trim.fastq.gz`.
-And the outputs would be two files: the report `JP4D.report` and the kraken file `JP4D.kraken`.
+And the outputs would be two files: the report `JP4D-kraken.report` and the kraken file `JP4D-kraken.kraken`.

 To run kraken2 we would use a command like this:
 ~~~
 $ mkdir TAXONOMY_READS
 $ kraken2 --db kraken-db --threads 8 --paired --fastq-input JP4D_R1.trim.fastq.gz JP4D_R2.trim.fastq.gz --o
-utput TAXONOMY_READS/JP4D.kraken --report TAXONOMY_READS/JP4D.report
+utput TAXONOMY_READS/JP4D-kraken.kraken --report TAXONOMY_READS/JP4D-kraken.report
 ~~~
 {: .do not run this}

-Since we can't run kraken2 here, we precomputed its results in a server i.e. a more powerful machine.
+Since we can't run `kraken2` here, we precomputed its results in a server, i.e. a more powerful machine.
-In the server, after we assembled the metagenome for this sample, we copied our assembly into our working directory and run kraken2.
-Output files in this command are also `JP4D.kraken` and `JP4D.report`.
+In the server, after we assembled the metagenome for this sample, we ran `kraken2` and obtained`JP4D-krakne.kraken` and `JP4D-kraken.report`.

-Let's look at the precomputed outputs of kraken2 in our assembled metagenome.
+Let's look at the precomputed outputs of `kraken2` in our assembled metagenome.
 ~~~
-head ~/dc_workshop/taxonomy/JP4D.kraken
+head ~/dc_workshop/taxonomy/JP4D-kraken.kraken
 ~~~
 {: .bash}